FAQ's - Frequently Asked Questions for Ohio Bankruptcy

 If you have any questions that are not listed here.

 Most of your debts are dischargable.
-Often you want to keep property and continue to pay for your car and home.
-Unsecured debts like credit cards, medical bills, personal loans, payday loans are considered “unsecured” and discharged in bankruptcy.
+Often, you want to keep property and continue to pay for your car and home.
+Unsecured debts like credit cards, medical bills, personal loans, and payday loans are considered “unsecured” and discharged in bankruptcy.

 Although most debts are dischargable, some are not.
 These include the ones you would expect to be excluded from discharge.
 Child support, most taxes, court fines, and student loans are the most common.